League of American Bicyclists

 Phyllis has been deeply involved for 66 years with the League-more than half the time the organization has been in existence.
 In 1979, Phyllis received the third Dr. Paul Dudley White award-the League’s most significant honor, which recognizes outstanding contributions to bicycling.
 She said, “I’ve devoted much of my life to making the League a success, and hope it continues to be the best organization for bicyclists.”
 In recognition of her selfless work for bicycling and for the League, the Phyllis Harmon Volunteer Award was established in 1985 to recognize individuals who have made extraordinary contributions to better bicycling on a local, regional or national level.

-Phyllis herself provided much of the impetus to revive the organization and server its members, as historian, treasurer, executive vice president, and editor of the Bulletin (now League of American Bicyclists magazine).
+Phyllis herself provided much of the impetus to revive the organization and served its members, as historian, treasurer, executive vice president, and editor of the Bulletin (now League of American Bicyclists magazine).
 She was solely responsible for the publication of the Bulletin for some 21 years.

 When Phyllis retired from her position as editor in 1979, the League’s then president Pete Kutschenreuter said, “During her tenure as our editor, neither rain, snow, Saturdays, broken wrist, dog bite, or illness kept her from getting out our Bulletin at press time.”
 Phyllis retired when the League offices moved to Baltimore in 1979 and she became honorary director of the board.
 She regularly drove alone for over twenty hours at a time from her home in Wheeling, IL to attend League board meetings, “swinging by” her daughters’ homes in Texas, Florida, and Arizona along the way.
 Her persuasive speaking skills, incisive writing sharp wit and photographic memory kept the Board on its toes for many years.